FellowshipOfTheGame/comic-sans/README.md

 # TO DO:

-- [ ] Add UI instructios to main menu.
-- [ ] Update instructions screen.
 - [ ] Make the game possible to be played with touch.
 - [ ] Clean up code and Unity project for possible final commit.

 # TEST:

 - [ ] Fixed Oswaldo sometimes getting it's animations fliped on the x-axis.
+- [ ] Fixed Player sometimes remaining invincible.
 - [x] Fixed Punk scream not stoping on death.
 - [x] Fixed Punk wall attack on the 1st phase.
 - [x] Fixed Punk weird animations.
-- [ ] Added new ending.
+- [x] Added new ending.
-- [ ] Fixed Player sometimes remaining invincible.
 - [x] Options menu in pause screen.
 - [x] Fixed first menu item not appearing selected after opening the menu.
 - [x] Centered menu and HUD into an UIController.